Content from Operating System Python

 └── README.md

 You can also use uv to add dependencies to the project.
-Here we add the NumPy package to the project which will automatically create a virtual environment and install the NumPy package into the virtual environment.
+Here we add the NumPy package to the project which will automatically create a virtual environment (.venv/) and install the NumPy package into the virtual environment.
+A uv.lock file is also created to ensure that developers working on the project are using a consistent set of package versions.

 BASH